wahabh7ck4r/wahabh7ck4r/README.md

-Building machine learning models for predictive analytics Exploring data visualization techniques to communicate complex insights Contributing to open-source projects focusing on data analysis and AI applications Exploring natural language processing applications in various domains 🤝 Open to discussing ideas, projects, or potential collaborations related to:
+Building machine learning models for predictive analytics Exploring data visualization techniques to communicate complex insights Contributing to open-source projects focusing on data analysis and AI applications Exploring natural language processing applications in various domains.

+🤝 Open to discussing ideas, projects, or potential collaborations related to:

 Data-centric Python projects, such as creating AI assistants or chatbots